Kelsey Lawrence, RYT 200

 Linner Lozada, RYT 200

 Linner discovered yoga in 2012 when she was in the search for a physical practice to keep her body healthy.
 She tried Pilates and other different fitness classes but when she took her first yoga class, her life changed in so many ways.
 She discovered the deeper benefits of yoga and it gave her so much more than she expected.
 Linner explored many different yoga styles including flow, power vinyasa, rocket, dharma, gentle restorative, yin, aerial yoga (Aero Yoga) , rush, kundalini and ashtanga.
 She had the opportunity to practice and learn from great teachers like Alexandra Knafo (founder of All You Can Yoga) and Yoshio Hama and Maryangel Ruiz (Teachers at Dharma Yoga Center New York, with Sri Dharma Mittra).
 She took different studies to compliment her yoga training.
-She received her certificate at Thetahealer (ThetaHealing® Technique created by Vianna Stibal) and Art therapy with mandalas (http://www.
+She received her certificate at Thetahealer (ThetaHealing Technique created by Vianna Stibal) and Art therapy with mandalas.
+She received her 200-hour Yoga Teacher Training from Urban Yoga and is registered with Yoga Alliance.

 Tuesday Werner, RYT 500, Owner